Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 Description: (Optional) A map of subnets to create

  - `address_prefix` - (Optional) The address prefix to use for the subnet.
 One of `address_prefix`, `address_prefix_size` or `address_prefixes` must be specified.
- - `address_prefix_size` - (Optional) The size of the address prefix to use for the subnet.
-Subnet address\_prefix will be dynamically allocated from the first Virtual Network addressSpace.addressPrefixes entry in lexical order of the subnet keys (be mindful when ordering/adding/removing subnets).
+ - `address_prefix_sizes` - (Optional) The sizes of the address prefixes to allocate for the subnet.
+Subnet address\_prefixes will be dynamically allocated from the first Virtual Network addressSpace.addressPrefixes entry in lexical order of the subnet keys (be mindful when ordering/adding/removing subnets).
  - `address_prefixes` - (Optional) The address prefixes to use for the subnet.
 One of `address_prefix`, `address_prefix_size` or `address_prefixes` must be specified.
  - `enforce_private_link_endpoint_network_policies` -
  - `enforce_private_link_service_network_policies` -